Marcel-TO/DL2_Save_Editor/README.md

 ## Contributers
 Currently there are 2 contributers that work hard to increase the experience of Dying Light 2.
 With the help of Caz`s incredible knowledge of savegamefiles and the coding experience of Marcel, the Editor is not only extremely useful, but has a modern UI with Dying Light 2 themed content.
+A special thanks to Batang as well.
+He supported us all the time and played a crucial role for the completion of this editor.

 <p>